 It is the responsibility of the student to register with the office of Services for Students with Disabilities in order to be eligible for services.
 Reasonable accommodations will be determined and provided on an individualized basis upon completion and review of disability documentation (see documentation guidelines).

 Depending upon the individual need, supported by appropriate documentation, the following services may be provided:

-The SSD Lab, located in Library Room 115, is an academic support center for students with disabilities.
+The SSD Lab, located in Library Room 115, is an academic support center for currently enrolled students with disabilities.
 This is the center where students may take exams with accommodations, receive individualized tutoring or study at the ADA accessible workstations.
 Computer stations are equipped with specialized hardware and software to meet the needs of all students.
 The center is open daily with evening and weekend hours.
 Hours are posted at the beginning of each semester.

 Voice Recognition Software (Dragon Naturally Speaking Professional) – enables students to write and/or navigate the computer screen by simply dictating commands to a computer system that is trained to recognize their voices.
 Recommended for: motor disabilities and/or students with learning disabilities.

 Screen Readers (Jaws) – Provides access to software applications and the Internet to students who are unable to see a traditional computer monitor.
 Accessibility is created via voice output system that literally reads the contents to users.
 Recommended for: blind and low-vision students.

 Screen Enlargers (Zoom Text) – Enables students who have difficulty viewing the screen on a standard computer monitor to enlarge the content from as little as 1.2 times incrementally up to 16 times.
 Magnification can be used in conjunction with available speech output features.
 Recommended for: low-vision students.